JasminiSantos/JasminiSantos/README.md

 ---

-- 🤔 &nbsp; Exploring new knowledge and developing solutions through technology
+- 🤔 &nbsp; Exploring new knowledges and developing solutions through technology
 - 🎓 &nbsp; Studying Computer Science at <a href="https://www.pucpr.br/">PUCPR</a>
 - 💼 &nbsp; Internship in Data Engineering at <a href="https://www.ibm.com/br-pt">IBM</a>
 - 🌱 &nbsp; Learning about data, iOS development and a lot more